kingreza/theswiftbook/BOOKREADME.md

 * What computer-memory is and how it works.
 * What the names of different parts of your computer are, such as the monitor!

 We will be referring to terms such as RAM, or memory.
-Should a term be vague, you will be given a definition of it, or alternatively, we will provide a link where you can read more about that temr.
+Should a term be vague, you will be given a definition of it, or alternatively, we will provide a link where you can read more about that term.